 After removing them from the container, dab your rib cuts with some paper towels to remove excess moisture.
 This is a very crucial step, since excess moisture may affect the seasoning process.
 Thereafter, sprinkle your favorite seasoning (I use ground black pepper, sea salt and garlic) or au jus, and that’s about it.

-While at it, there are a few things you need to have in mind:
+a few things you need to have in mind:

-Sous Vide is by far the best way to reheat your cuts, and if you like prime ribs or steaks in general, you will be much better off investing in some Sou Vide tools.
+Sous Vide is by far the best way to reheat your cuts, and if you like prime ribs or top quality steaks in general, you will be much better off investing in some Sou Vide tools.

 For one, once you understand the cooking time and temperature level required for different types of meats, you can always expect consistent results every time.
 Further, unlike the other available reheating methods, Sous Vide does not interfere with the juices in the foods under preparation, as they’re all inside sealed bags.
 Thus, you won’t be forced to add water or soup to keep your rib cuts juicy and tender.

 Most importantly, Sous Vide does not require your utmost attention.
 You can simply leave your meat to cook and go about your business until it’s ready - without worrying about it overcooking.
 Here is a good resource for sous vide cooking.

 The only downside to Sous Vide is that it’s quite a slow prep method, and is not practical if you’re in a hurry.